CGCooke/Litus/README.md

 * -i , --inputFilePath  : Path to the input file
 * -o , --outputFilePath : Path to the output file

 An example usage of the script is as follows:
 'python XYZ2LLH.py -i Data/Days/Narrabeen1/150319_030412.txt -o Data/Days/Narrabeen1/XYZ2LLH.csv'

 ### Filter.py
 Filter.py filters points according to their spatial location.
-The filtration occours in two stages.
+The filtration occours in two stages :
 * Points that don't lie between the min height and max height.
 * Points that don't lie inside a polygon (if provided).

 If a polygon is provided, it must be a CSV file with the following format: "point number, x , y".

 IE :
   1,151.3042614701,-33.7336336437
   2,151.3038041164,-33.7336926571
   3,151.3033320093,-33.7336631504